-Jaguars at Cowboys: Will New No. 1 QB Trevor Lawrence play?
+Jaguars at Cowboys: Will New No. 1 QB Trevor Lawrence Play?

 Lawrence is definitely that.
 His overall body of work during camp and the preseason plus upside as the franchise’s centerpiece made this move a no-brainer.
 Lawrence has looked the part of a starting quarterback with his poise and mobility.

-No word yet on whether Lawrence plays in the preseason finale against the Cowboys.
-If not, his debut as the official starter will be in the opener Sept.
+No word yet on whether Lawrence plays in the preseason finale against the Cowboys - who will not be letting Dak Prescott play, though he'll start the regular-season opener at Tampa on Sept.
+9. And of course, Lawrence's real debut as the official starter will be in the Jags' opener Sept.
 12 against the Houston Texans.